Professional Accountancy, MPAcc

 - An integration of theology with accounting ethics course (3 credits).

 - Completed an intercultural service project.

 A total of 33 credits of graduate coursework is required for the Masters of Professional Accountancy.
 Those with 30 credits of college level bible/theology courses (and Torrey Honors graduates) may have their program reduced to 30 credits as they will not be required to take the required 3 credit theology course.
 A student must maintain a minimum 3.0 GPA to graduate, with no single grade lower than a "C" (2.0) to graduate.

-Students must meet with their advisor and Graduate Graduation Counselor in the Office of the Registrar one year prior to graduation to declare intent to graduate (See Graduate Graduation Check description in the Admission, Enrollment and Graduation Requirements section).
+Because the length of the program is typically two semesters, students must meet with their advisor and Graduate Graduation Counselor in the Office of the Registrar in the first month of their final semester to declare intent to graduate (See Graduate Graduation Check description in the Admission, Enrollment and Graduation Requirements section).

 Thirty-three credits of graduate courses are required for all MPAcc degrees in the Crowell School of Business, which include 3 graduate credits of theology and 3 graduate credits of integration of theology with accounting ethics.

 Students without an undergraduate degree in accounting or equivalent will require additional accounting leveling credits.
 Students who receive a grade of "C" or below in MPAC 511, may be required to complete remedial work before taking MPAC 512.
 Students must receive a "B" (3.0) or above in MPAC 512, and/or MPAC 516 prior to taking its related core course.
 Students without a business undergraduate degree will require additional business leveling.